omar-polo/plakar.io/content/integrations/storage/sftp/index.md

 ## Example Usage

-Let's assume we have a remote server with the IP address `1.2.3.4` and we want to back up the `/etc` directory from that server.
+Let's assume we want to create a Kloset store to the remote server with the IP address `1.2.3.4`, and we want to back up the `/etc` directory to this Kloset store.

 First, create the SSH configuration file `~/.ssh/config` with the following content: